romkatv/powerlevel10k/README.md

 ##### battery

-This segment will display your current battery status on an OS X system(fails gracefully on systems without a battery and non OS X systems).
+This segment will display your current battery status (fails gracefully on systems without a battery).
 It can be customized in your .zshrc with the environment variables detailed below with their default values.

     POWERLEVEL9K_BATTERY_CHARGING="yellow"